chandlerjwang/aplsnippets/lambda/custom/aplsamples/commands/speakitem/transformer/readme.md

 The `object` data source type adds properties required for [transformers](https://developer.amazon.com/en-US/docs/alexa/alexa-presentation-language/apl-transformers.html).
 You use transformers to manipulate the data.

-The example below shows the `single` data source with data in both the `properties` object.
+The example below shows the `single` data source with data in the `properties` object.
 The data source also has the `ssmlToSpeech` transformer and `ssmlToText` transformer.
-The transformer references data within the properties object.
+The transformer references data within the `properties` object.

 Data source file: `aplsamples/datasources/singleanimal.json`:
 ```JSON